ysmohan/resbook-MATLABchapter/README.md

 ### Glossary

 And finally before we start off, here are a list of terms you need to be familiar with to make the best of this chapter-

+## Background

+### MATLAB
+MATLAB was developed way in the late 70s by a professor who just wanted his students to be able to do some Maths.
+He originally built it on a programming language called Fortran which was complicated and MATLAB was meant to be an easier alternative.
+In 1984, some others joined this professor and rebuilt MATLAB on another programming language called C and also established Mathworks.
+Because of its lineage, MATLAB is essentially used in the science and engineering communities when it comes to research and it does certain things like matrix manipulations really really well.
+How would is this useful to you?
+Well, a lot of data sets come as matrices that can be manipulated in MATLAB.
+For example, excel spreadsheets can be converted into matrices.
+Images can be converted into matrices.
+MATLAB allows you to easily manipulate these matrices.

+### Yamni